Dialysis & Pregnancy

 Dialysis during pregnancy - what you need to know!

 If you need dialysis during pregnancy, it must be performed with special care.
-For this reason, you may have to spend more time per week on dialysis than is the case for non-pregnant people.
-By definition, your pregnancy as a dialysis patient is a clear high-risk pregnancy.
+For this reason, you may have to spend more time per week on dialysis than pre-pregnancy or for non-pregnant people.
+By definition, your pregnancy as a dialysis patient is a high-risk pregnancy.
 It is recommended to have a team experienced with high-risk pregnancies available for consultation right from the start.
 A gynecologist, neonatologist and nephrologist may be a good choice.

 Complications in dialysis pregnancy - which ones can occur?